sarvex/jj/docs/technical/conflicts.md

 change means applying its reverse diff, so the result is `(B+C-A)+(A-(B+C-A))`, which we can simplify to just `A` (i.e. no conflict).

+## same-change rule

+The same-change rule is a pragmatic hack on the conflict algebra, which allows us to consider a conflict as automatically resolved when two sides are the same.
+This is similar to Git and Mercurial (hg) and not like Darcs and its descendants which would consider it a conflict.
+It also has some unfortunate consequences like when you rebase a commit to upstream and the upstream rebased it  to where it was before, you may lose changes (any that overlapped with upstream's changes).

 [merge-rs]: https://github.com/jj-vcs/jj/blob/main/lib/src/merge.rs